 WHO'S WINNING?
-CHECK OUT THE SCORES, UPDATED EACH MONDAY OF THE CHALLENGE
+CHECK OUT THE SCORES, UPDATED THE FIRST DAY OF EACH WEEK OF THE CHALLENGE

 How is the winner calculated?

 Since Champlain College residence halls were built at different times and with different technologies and attract different types of residents, each has a different baseline resource use efficiency.
 For example, some have more efficient hallway lighting, some use more or less electricity in their mechanical systems, etc. Typical student behavior also differs by residence hall; some res halls may be more social and students spend more of their time in these buildings.
 Students in some residence halls are also more conservation minded then students in others.
 To adjust for both inherent technological efficiency and for the behavioral efficiency of the current inhabitants, each building will be compared to its usage during a prior time in the school year.
 The res hall that consumes the greatest percentage of reduction in electricity usage during the competition relative to its baseline consumption will be awarded points that will contribute to their overall score.
 This approach to competing adjusts for differences in the inherent efficiency of each building and the past performance of current residents in each res hall.
 Res Halls can also earn points by residents attending campus and hall events.
 Points will be awarded based on a percentage of the hall residents attending, therefore making it more fair between res halls of different sizes.